mloughran/api_cache/README.md

 * Stale response returned for a day if twitter is down
 * Limited to attempt a connection at most once a minute

-To understand what <tt>APICache</tt> does here's an example: Given cached data less than 10 minutes old, it returns that.
+To understand what `APICache` does here's an example: Given cached data less than 10 minutes old, it returns that.
 Otherwise, assuming it didn't try to request the URL within the last minute (to avoid the rate limit), it makes a get request to the supplied url.
 If the Twitter API timeouts or doesn't return a 2xx code (very likely) we're still fine: it just returns the last data fetched (as long as it's less than a day old).
-In the exceptional case that all is lost and no data can be returned, a subclass of <tt>APICache::APICacheError</tt> is raised which you're responsible for rescuing.
+In the exceptional case that all is lost and no data can be returned, a subclass of `APICache::APICacheError` is raised which you're responsible for rescuing.

 Assuming that you don't care whether it was a timeout error or an invalid response (for example) you could do this: